 This tool decrypts Cisco Type 7 passwords used in configuration files and router backups.
 Useful for auditing legacy network setups or recovering plaintext credentials.

-Online Cisco password recovery and decoder for Cisco Type 7, with explanations of all Cisco password types (0, 4, 5, 6, 7, 8, 9).
+Online tool to recover Cisco passwords, including Type 7, with explanations of all password types (0, 4, 5, 6, 7, 8, 9).

 Input: